 This effectively resulted in driving out to a field with a weatherproof hut and a ground plane and performing radiating emissions in the elements with many ambient RF emissions.
-As wireless technologies became more available and widely used it made these measurements ever so more difficult due to the increase ambient emissions.
+As wireless technologies became more available and widely used it made these measurements ever so more difficult due to the increase in ambient emissions.

 Over time with advancements in equivalent free space condition test sites as an OATS site i.e. indoor Open Area Test Site (iOATS) it made radiated emissions testing in an ambient free environment which made testing much easier and faster.
-Test site semi anechoic materials and technologies allowed increased performance over ever increasing frequency ranges.
+Test site semi-anechoic materials and technologies allowed increased performance over ever-increasing frequency ranges.

 - No ambient RF emissions from the outside world

 - Decreased measurement times as pre-scans and formal final measurements can be performed on the same site with the same product setup.

 - Can be installed in a building thus can be climate controlled and weatherproof

 - Able to piggyback another chamber used to locate and isolate support equipment (such as we have at EMC Bayswater).

 After the use of iOATS test sites, was established and widely accepted among the EMC testing community the focus remained on the required minimum test distance.
 The main issue here lies with if the antenna is in the “near-field” over time the standards have slowly introduced limits and guidelines on how to approach this issue.
 There are still issues surrounding the near-field effects with respect to the largest dimension of the product been tested and/or the measuring antenna as per the CISPR 16 standards.